open-telemetry/opentelemetry-specification/specification/baggage/api.md

 - the `Baggage`
 - functions to interact with the `Baggage` in a `Context`

-Please note: the functions described here are one way to approach interacting with the Baggage purely via the Context.
+The functions described here are one way to approach interacting with the Baggage purely via the Context.
 Depending on language idioms, a language API may implement these functions by providing a struct or immutable object that represents the entire Baggage contents.
 This construct could then be added or removed from the Context with a single operation.
 For example,